DA0-DA0/dao-dao-ui/packages/stateful/inbox/sources/JoinedDao/README.md

-# PendingFollowing
+# JoinedDao

-This is the inbox source for showing DAOs the wallet is pending following due to being added to the DAO.
-It uses a [Cloudflare Worker](https://github.com/DA0-DA0/following-daos-cf-worker) for its backend.
+This is the inbox source for showing DAOs the wallet has recently joined and suggests to follow them.

 ## Layout